 If you’re doing strength training, have a protein shake within an hour of finishing your workout to allow your muscles to make the best use of it possible.
 They can also be great in the mornings if you’re short on time, or late at night to satisfy a sweet tooth.

-I hope this has answered all the questions you had about how to use protein to lose weight.
-To take advantage of its proven weight loss benefits, make protein-rich foods a regular part of your diet.
+I hope this has answered all the questions you had about how to use protein to lose weight, and how to work other foods in as well.
+To take advantage of their proven weight loss benefits, make veggies and protein-rich foods a regular part of your diet.
 Add in protein shakes as well to make things more simple.

 Good luck, and be sure to pin this in case you need a reminder on how to calculate how much protein you should be getting everyday! 🙂